MicrosoftDocs/sql-docs/docs/reporting-services/troubleshooting/troubleshoot-server-and-database-connection-problems-with-reporting-services.md

 - Verify that the SQL Server (**MSSQLSERVER**) service is started.

     1. On the computer that hosts the instance of the Database Engine, select **Start** > **Administrative Tools** > **Services**, and scroll to SQL Server (**MSSQLSERVER**).
-    1. If it isn't started, right-click the service and select **Properties**.
+    1. If it's not started, right-click the service and select **Properties**.
     1. In **Startup Type** choose **Automatic**
     1. Select **Apply** and then choose **Start**.
     1. elect **OK**.

 - Verify that the report server URL and report server database connection string is correct.
-If Reporting Services or the Database Engine was installed as a named instance, the default connection string that is created during Setup includes the instance name.
+If Reporting Services or the Database Engine was installed as a named instance, the default connection string that's created during Setup includes the instance name.
 For example, if you installed a default instance of SQL Server Express with Advanced Services on a server named DEVSRV01, the web portal URL is DEVSRV01\Reports$SQLEXPRESS.
 Furthermore, the database server name in the connection string resembles DEVSRV01\SQLEXPRESS.
 For more information about URLs and data source connection strings for SQL Server Express, see [Reporting Services in SQL Server Express with Advanced Services](/previous-versions/sql/sql-server-2008-r2/ms365166(v=sql.105)).
 To verify the connection string for the report server database, start the Reporting Services Configuration tool and view the Database Setup page.

 ### A connection can't be made.
 Ensure that the server is running